Skip to Content

 This post contains some affiliate links for your convenience and at no extra cost to you.
 Click here to read my full disclosure policy.

-What type of vinyl should be used to apply to a boat?
+What should be used to make a boat decal with a Cricut?

-Well, first of all, you will obviously need a permanent vinyl.
+Well, first of all, you will, obviously, need permanent adhesive vinyl.

 As the decal will be under harsh weather, I opted for what is called a marine-grade vinyl, the Oracal 751.

-One might think that the Oracal 751, being more durable, would be thicker than the 651, but it is quite the opposite.
+One might think that the Oracal 751 vinyl, being more durable, would be thicker than the 651, but it is quite the opposite.

 At 0.05 mm (2 mil) thick, Oracal 751 vinyl is about 25% thinner than the 651 making it more flexible and stable.
 So it is ideal for curved and multidimensional surfaces like vehicles.